kid-a-mnesiac/melonDS-RPC/README.md

 ### De-obfuscator

-melonDS-RPC has a primitive de-obfuscator that cuts off unwanted parts of the filename, such as locations (Europe, Japan, Au, Es, etc.), certain signs, and, sadly, hyphens <b>(this is also something I want to rework)</b>.
+melonDS-RPC has a primitive de-obfuscator that cuts off unwanted parts of the filename, such as locations (<i>Europe, Japan, Au, Es, etc.</i>), certain signs, and, sadly, hyphens <b>(this is also something I want to rework)</b>.
 <br>Below you can see the way how the file names are de-obfuscated.

 <img src="https://i.imgur.com/cgvMT88.png">